Intervue/Data-structures-algorithms-for-interviews/README.md

 - If element in an array is to be found, and length is known apply binary search.
 Will complete the search in O(logn) times.
 If binary search cant be applied look in sizes of k at a time to limit the search set.
 - We cannot find time complexity of something whose input size is unknown.
 - If some number is repeating like in 0s and 1s example, 0 can be changed to -1 for certain operations.
+- To find duplicates for array containing elements between 1 to n, iterate, lets say value is 3, go to third index and change value to negative.
+If value is already negative that means 3 has repeated and so on check for all.

 # General hash functions
 - take mod with number of elements present